Sintivrousai/AB_DataMining/README.md

 # AB_DataMining
-Second assignment of the class 'Business Analytics and Personalization Technologies' of Athens University of Economics and Business.
+The purpose of this repository is to implement the second assignment of the class 'Business Analytics and Personalization Technologies' of Athens University of Economics and Business.